-Our models help distil multifaceted economics, finance and policy issues into insights that support practical advice.
-Even at their most complex, our focus on model transparency gives us the ability to explain any result, no matter how counterintuitive.
-CEPA is a signatory to FAST Standard, consistent with our view that a clear structured approach to modelling improves value-for-money and reduces risk.
+Our focus on model transparency gives us the ability to explain any result, no matter how counterintuitive.
+CEPA is a signatory to the FAST Standard, which is consistent with our view that a Flexible, Appropriate, Structured and Transparent approach to modelling improves value-for-money and reduces risk.

-Transferring knowledge to clients is important for the success of our work and our team is experienced in providing user manuals and model user training.
-We also take quality assurance seriously, embedding a risk-based, end-to-end approach throughout the model lifecycle.
-We have provided clients training on model assurance and offer independent model review on request.
-Perhaps most importantly, we assist our clients with the selection of the modelling tools that are most appropriate for their needs.
+Transferring knowledge to clients is important for the success of our work and our team is experienced in providing user manuals, model user training and ongoing modelling support services.
+We undertake rigorous quality assurance of our deliverables, embedding a risk-based, end-to-end approach throughout the model lifecycle.

 Modelling News & insights